JetBrains/Qodana/topics/qodana-ide-plugin.md

 {id="ide-plugin-connect-cloud"}

-You can log in to Qodana Cloud and connect your project opened in the IDE to a specific Qodana Cloud [project](cloud-projects.topic) to get the latest %instance% report and overview it.
+You can log in to Qodana Cloud and connect your project opened in the IDE to a specific Qodana Cloud [project](cloud-projects.topic) to get the latest %instance% report and view it.

 <procedure>
    <step>